 The County of Orange recognizes the need for adequate disaster response planning.
 The opportunities and organizational structure exist to further coordinate emergency response to all natural disasters.
-The "Emergency Response Plan" of the County consists of both a detailed summary of the Countywide organization and a detailed description of the responsibility of each component agency in time of a disaster.
+The "Unified County of Orange and Orange County Operational Area (OA) Emergency Operations Plan (EOP)" Emergency Response Plan" of the County consists of both a detailed summary of the Countywide organization and a detailed description of the responsibility of each component agency in time of a disaster.

-• Economic and Market Opportunities
+Economic and Market Opportunities